Last Updated: May 2026

 Monte San Salvatore

 One of the best mountain experiences in Lugano is ascending to the top of Monte San Salvatore, an iconic mountain offering breathtaking panoramic views over Lake Lugano and the surrounding Alpine landscape.
-Monte San Salvatore is located just a short distance from Lugano’s city center and can be reached by a cable car (funicular), which takes about 10 minutes to reach the summit.
-Alternatively, the mountain is popular among hikers who can choose to hike up from nearby areas like Paradiso or Ciona, enjoying scenic trails through forested landscapes and several viewpoints along the way.
+Located just a short distance from Lugano’s city center, the summit can be reached by funicular from the Paradiso neighborhood in about 10 minutes.
+Alternatively, hikers can choose scenic trails through forested landscapes from areas like Paradiso or Ciona, with several viewpoints along the way.
 Obviously we took the funicular.

 At the summit of Monte San Salvatore, we were rewarded with sweeping vistas over the shimmering lake below, the metropolitan area of Lugano, and the vast mountain ranges including the Swiss Alps.
 The view was like “being on top of the world,” surrounded by crisp mountain air and the peaceful sounds of nature.
 There is a small chapel at the summit with a viewing terrace on its roof and a restaurant overlooking the stunning scenery.